-Sigourney Weaver bookends the game, appearing in the opening credits where she recites her famous monologue from Alien, and at the end when Amanda is able to finally play a secret message intended just for her.
-Her role in this game is not merely a cameo, but rather the glue that binds the story together.
+Still, it’s Sigourney Weaver who bookends the game, appearing in the opening credits where she recites her famous monologue from Alien, and at the end when Amanda is able to finally play a secret message intended just for her.
+More than a mere cameo, Ellen Ripley is the glue that binds the story together.

 On their own, each of these things is appealing.
 Together, they form one of the strongest, most compelling narratives the Alien series has produced.
 Rather than simply being a gory monster romp or an over the top action story, Isolation is an emotionally powerful tale of one person’s grief, and the horrors they encounter on their quest for closure.

 Amanda’s goal isn’t simply to survive Sevastopol or kill the monster.
 She’s a person seeking answers about her mother’s fate.
 The Alien isn’t just a monster.
 It’s the very culprit of Ellen Ripley’s disappearance, and represents the lingering dread Amanda has about what happened to her.
 The Alien is the very grief she must finally come face to face with, and facing grief is difficult.